-Skin Discoloration / Swelling- Bruising and swelling normally occurs following abdominoplasty.
+Skin Discoloration / Swelling- Bruising and swelling normally occurs following a body lift.
 The skin in or near the surgical site can appear either lighter or darker than surrounding skin.
 Although uncommon, swelling and skin discoloration may persist for long periods of time and, in rare situations, may be permanent.